Auckland wine region: History

 Dalmatian immigrants arriving in New Zealand in the late 19th and early 20th centuries brought with them viticultural knowledge and planted vineyards in West and North Auckland.
 Typically, their vineyards produced table wine and fortified wine to suit the palates of their communities.

 Climate and geography

 Soils are usually either heavy clay, or volcanic-derived soils.
 It is the warmest of New Zealand's vine-growing areas.

 Regions

-There are three sub-regions within Auckland established as geographical indications: Waiheke Island, Kumeu, and Matakana.
+There are three sub-regions within Auckland established as geographical indications: Waiheke Island, Kumeū, and Matakana.
 In recent years, the hotter temperatures are allowing Auckland winemakers (for example Omaha Bay, Cooper's Creek, Heron's Flight, Matavino, and Obsidian) to experiment with Italian and Spanish grape varieties, such as Albariño, Montepulciano, Sangiovese, Dolcetto, Temperanillo, and even Nebbiolo.

 Waiheke Island

 Waiheke Island, just off the east coast of Auckland in the Hauraki Gulf, has a dry and warm mesoclimate and is planted primarily in French red grape varieties: Syrah, Merlot, Cabernet Sauvignon, and Chardonnay.
 The Bordeaux style red wines that are produced are considered to be significantly ripe and full bodied, and some of the best in New Zealand.
 The island's very small area of 92 km2 constrains wineries to a small boutique scale.